 - Troubleshoot and repair faults in low voltage electrical apparatus and circuits

 - Apply environmentally and sustainable procedures in the energy sector.

 - We develop customised Apprentice Training Plans face to face with the employer and the student to ensure your apprentice is learning the right skills for your business

 - We provide education & coaching to employers around the supervision ratio & requirements

 - We work in partnership with Australian Apprenticeship Networks

-- We will train theory and practical skills in-house in our electrical workshop with your apprentice
+- We will train both theory and practical skills in-house in our electrical workshop with your apprentice

 - We only employ industry-current trainers/assessors

 - We offer support to employers for performance management of apprentices as required

 - More career opportunities and upskilling and productivity gains

 - Apprenticeships & Traineeships across Brisbane, Gold Coast, Sunshine coast, Morayfield, Ipswich & South East Queensland.

 DELIVERY OPTIONS & OUTCOMES

-- Delivery model is face to face every 6 weeks approximately at your site or ours as agreed in the training plan
+- Delivery model is at our Yatala branch as agreed in the training plan

 - Assessment includes combination of knowledge, skills observation and employer reports

 - Apprenticeship arrangements are over a Nominal Term: 48 Months, criteria applies.

 - Apprenticeship probation is 90 days

 - More information available in our student handbook.

 Students with prior qualifications and/or statements of attainment may be eligible for credit transfer.